-Here are some ideas of ways that you can promote fun, safer play in your community:
+Here are some ways that you can promote fun, safer play in your community:

-- Establish a playground safety week, sending information home regarding the importance of play and playground safety. - Become a resource for parents and teachers about safer play. - Offer information and tips to parents, teachers, and care givers about safer play on the playground. - Establish a continuous quality improvement process, tracking incidents and positively promoting safer play.
+- Establish a playground safety week, sending information home regarding the importance of play and playground safety. - Become a resource and provide information and tips for parents, teachers, and caregivers about safer play on the playground. - Establish a continuous quality improvement process, tracking incidents and positively promoting safer play.

-By becoming an advocate for healthy play opportunities within your community, you have an opportunity to positively impact the health and well-being of our most precious resource, our children.
+By becoming an advocate for healthy play opportunities within your community, you have an opportunity to positively impact the health and wellbeing of our most precious resource, our children.